Zac Power: Film adaptation

-On 1 May 2019, Screen Australia announced an upcoming animation film called Zac Power - The Movie.
-Australian TV producer David Webster has been hired to direct the film, who also wrote Erky Perky.
-It is based on a script written by John Armstrong and will be produced by Barbara Stephen, Patrick Egerton and Celine Goetz, who have all worked on various Australian animated films with Cheeky Little Media and Flying Bark Productions producing the film.
-At some point during production, Armstrong was replaced by Erica Harrison and Lawrence Leung.
+On 1 May 2019, Screen Australia announced funding for an animated film adaptation called Zac Power the Movie.
+Australian TV producer David Webster, who created Erky Perky, will direct the film.
+It is based on a script written by John Armstrong and will be produced by Barbara Stephen, Patrick Egerton and Celine Goetz, who have all worked on various Australian animated films with Cheeky Little Media and Flying Bark Productions.

-On 14 October 2025, a new film was reported to be in production with the film being produced by Cheeky Little Media and Flying Bark Productions with Brisbane-based animation studio Pixel Zoo Animation Studios joining the upcoming film adaptation as co-producer, while Kylie Cantrall, Matt Lucas, and David Wenham were some of the cast members listed.
-In that same month, American film studio Paramount Pictures had took distribution rights to the film in Australia and New Zealand whilst Flying Bark's parent Studio 100 acquired international distribution rights to the film outside of Australia, and Amazon MGM Studios acquired US and streaming distribution rights to the film as well.
+The film will be produced by Cheeky Little Media and Flying Bark Productions in association with Pixel Zoo Animation Studios.
+Cast members include Kylie Cantrall, Matt Lucas, David Wenham, and Ed Oxenbould.
+American film studio Paramount Pictures acquired distribution rights for the film in Australia and New Zealand whilst Flying Bark's parent Studio 100 acquired international distribution rights to the film outside of Australia.

+The film will be released on 7 January 2027.